Tony Cárdenas: Israel-Palestine

+Lobbying (PACS)

+Cardenas received $31,050 from AIPAC Associated individuals.
+Other contributors were The Society for Vascular Surgery, AT&T Inc, Committee for Hispanic Causes-BOLD PAC, and Abbott Laboratories, excluding AIPAC, the total from contributors was $24,659.

 Personal life

 Chicano literature author Luis J. Rodriguez is Cárdenas's brother-in-law.

 On May 3, 2018, Cárdenas identified himself as the subject of a lawsuit filed in Los Angeles County alleging sexual abuse of a minor in 2007.
 The lawsuit alleged that a (then unnamed) local politician drugged a 16-year-old girl at the Hillcrest Country Club in Los Angeles and then sexually molested her while driving her to the emergency room after she passed out, though there has been no evidence to link him to such accusations.
 Cárdenas issued a statement in response to the charges, calling them "100%, categorically untrue".

 On July 3, 2019, Angela Chavez, the woman who made the accusations against Cárdenas, dropped the lawsuit.
 It was also noted that her father, Gus Villela, approached Richard Alarcon, who ran against Cárdenas in 2016, offering to spread negative information about Cárdenas in exchange for a job with Alarcon's congressional campaign.
 Alarcon said he declined to hire Villela and reported the meeting to the FBI.
-The case was settled as a resolution, not a settlement, with prejudice, meaning that the lawsuit cannot be refiled, vindicating Cárdenas.
+The case was settled as a resolution, not a settlement, with prejudice, meaning that the lawsuit cannot be refiled.